You’ll need to keep up with your usual medical care, but some natural remedies might help relieve pain and stiffness from rheumatoid arthritis (RA).

 Many of them are simple, like using heat and ice packs.
 Others, like acupuncture, need a trained pro.

 If you want to try natural and home remedies, ask your doctor what would be most helpful for you and if there are any limits on what’s OK for you to try.
-If he gives you the go-ahead, you might want to look into some of these common treatments:
+If they give you the go-ahead, you might want to look into some of these common treatments, starting with three that involve working with professionals.

 Heat and Cold